Outsource Branding & Merchandising Designer

 2. Packaging Designers

-Decisions made by customers can be directly impacted by how a product is presented.
+How a product is presented can directly impact customers’ decisions.
 Packaging designers specialize in combining functional aspects with attractive visuals to grab attention.

 Their work often includes designing box art, labels, and even unique container shapes to reflect the brand’s voice.